osquery/osquery/docs/wiki/introduction/using-osqueryi.md

 The shell does not keep much state or connect to the **osqueryd** daemon.
 If you would like to run queries and log changes to the output or log operating system events, consider deploying a query **schedule** using [osqueryd](using-osqueryd.md).

+**Note:** Event producers are not started by default.
+If you would like to enable event-based tables, you must use the flag `--disable_events=false`. osqueryi uses an in-memory DB by default.
+To connect to an existing events DB, use the flag `--database_path=/var/osquery/osquery.db` (note that `osqueryi` may not connect to the same DB that `osqueryd` is connected to, so `osqueryd` should be killed before using this flag).